 - Emergency?
 Call us on 0300 456 2531.

-Condensation is produced when warm air containing water vapour touches a cold surface.
-It usually happens during normal activities such as having a shower, washing and drying clothes or boiling a kettle.
+Condensation is produced when warm humid air touches a cold surface.
+It can be caused by everyday activities in your home such as having a shower, washing and drying clothes or boiling a kettle.

-If condensation forms where there is little or no ventilation, it can form a black mouldy-looking growth.
-Don’t worry if this happens, just follow these simple steps to prevent and treat:
+If condensation forms where there is little or no ventilation, it can cause a black mouldy-looking growth to form.
+Don’t worry if this happens, just follow these simple steps to prevent and treat it: